 We are a defendant in Ryan Wright and Julia Zislin v.
 United Parcel Service Canada Ltd., an action brought on behalf of a certified class of customers in the Superior Court of Justice in Ontario, Canada.
 Plaintiffs filed suit in February 2007, alleging inadequate disclosure concerning the existence and cost of brokerage services provided by us under applicable provincial consumer protection legislation and infringement of interest restriction provisions under the Criminal Code of Canada.
 Partial summary judgment was granted to us and the plaintiffs by the Ontario motions court in August 2011, when it dismissed plaintiffs' complaint under the Criminal Code and granted plaintiffs' complaint of inadequate disclosure.
-We appealed the Court's decision pertaining to inadequate disclosure in September 2011 and continue to vigorously defend all other allegations.
-There are multiple factors that prevent us from being able to estimate the amount of loss, if any, that may result from this matter, including: (1) we are vigorously defending ourselves and believe that we have a number of meritorious legal defenses; and (2) there are unresolved questions of law and fact that could be important to the ultimate resolution of this matter.
-Accordingly, at this time, we are not able to estimate a possible loss or range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition, results of operations or liquidity.
+We appealed the Court's decision pertaining to inadequate disclosure in September 2011.
+In October 2017, we reached an agreement in principle to resolve the case for an immaterial amount.
+Final resolution of this matter is subject to the negotiation, execution and delivery of a settlement agreement and court approval.

 In February 2015, the State and City of New York filed suit against UPS in the U.S. District Court for the Southern District of New York, arising from alleged shipments of cigarettes to New York State and City residents.
 The complaint asserted claims under various federal and state laws.
 The complaint also included a claim that UPS violated the Assurance of Discontinuance it entered into with the New York Attorney General in 2005 concerning cigarette deliveries.
 On March 24, 2017, the District Court issued an opinion and order finding liability against UPS on each of the plaintiffs' causes of action.
 On May 25, 2017, the District Court issued a corrected opinion and order on liability and an order awarding the plaintiffs damages of \$9.4 million and penalties of \$237.6 million.
-An accrual of \$9.4 million with respect to the damages awarded by the court is included on our consolidated balance sheet at June 30, 2017.
+An accrual of \$9.4 million with respect to the damages awarded by the court is included on our consolidated balance sheet at September 30, 2017.
 We estimate that the amount of losses could be up to \$47 million, plus interest; however, the amount of penalties ultimately payable, if any, is subject to a variety of complex factors and potential outcomes that remain to be determined in future legal proceedings.
 Consequently, we are unable to reasonably estimate a likely amount of loss within that range.
-We strongly disagree with the District Court's analysis and conclusions, and have filed a notice of appeal from the judgment to the United States Court of Appeals for the Second Circuit.
+We strongly disagree with the District Court's analysis and conclusions, and have appealed to the United States Court of Appeals for the Second Circuit.
+UPS filed its opening brief with the Appellate Court in October 2017.